Najia Ashar

 Najia Ashar (born 14 July 1978) is a broadcast journalist and media development professional with more than 20 years of experience in Pakistan's mainstream media.
 She is the founder & president of Global Neighbourhood for Media Innovation (GNMI), a Karachi-based nonprofit organization working for media development and peacebuilding in Pakistan.

 Journalism

 Najia started her news media career in 2002 at state-owned Pakistan Television as a writer and researcher.

 As a media professional, she has hosted a number of programs on sensitive human rights issues which included influential stakeholders of the society and worked as a host of a news morning show at GNN TV and served as Editor News Strategy and Planning at Aaj News.
 She also hosted a daily news show "News Hour With Najia".
 Prior to that she worked as a news presenter at Geo News for 12 years.

-Fellowships

-She participated in a John S. Knight Journalism Fellowship to Stanford University from 2014 to 2015. under which she dived deeply into journalism innovation and strategic leadership in Silicon Valley and developed a practical, user-friendly safety guide for Pakistani journalists.
-In 2013, she participated in a fellowship from the East-West Center in Honolulu, Hawaii, whom she also entered into partnership with in 2021.
+In 2013, she attended the East-West Center media exchange program in Honolulu, Hawaii, She attended Stanford University in 2014-2015 as a Knight Journalism Fellow.